Skip to main content

 return NextResponse.json(

-error instanceof Error ? error.message : "Failed to sign request",
+{ error: error instanceof Error ? error.message : "Failed to generate signature" },

 { status: 500 }